annetteplatform/annetteplatform.github.io/docs/get-started/features.md

 ![Person](./person.png)

-A person’s record contains unique id (person id), first name, middle name, last name, phone and email.
+A person’s record contains unique id (person id), first name, middle name, last name, category, phone and email.

+Category is a special attribute that assigned to each person.
+Category is used to classify persons and search purposes.
+For example, you can classify persons with two categories: user and contact person.

 Other attributes (such as address, gender, date of birth, etc.) can be flexibly configured in the attribute service to suit business requirements.

 Person service provides full-text search by person’s attributes.

 ## Organizational structure service